 When an item is dispatched, the stock available remains the same, but the Stock on Hand (the amount physically in stock) is reduced.

 Finally, once you have dispatched the goods, you will want to invoice your goods.

 Invoicing a Sales Order will allow several things to happen:

-Cin7 only supports one invoice per sales order.
-If you require multiple invoices, you could consider creating multiple invoices in your accounting system instead - just be sure to set the invoice in Cin7 to 'Do Not Import' to avoid duplication.
+No. Only one invoice per sales order is supported.
+If you require multiple invoices, an option would be to create multiple invoices in your Accounting System instead (be sure to set the invoice in Cin7 to "Do Not Import" to avoid duplication).

 This can be done from the Sales Order Admin page.
-Locate the order in the sales order module, hover over the cog next to the order's reference number, and click Admin.
-Using the dropdown, change the QBO/Xero Invoice Status to Do Not Import.
+Locate the order in the Sales Order module, select the cog icon next to the order's Reference ID, and select Admin.
+Using the drop-down, change the QBO/Xero Invoice Status to Do Not Import.